 - Mode 0: Outputs operating in Mode 0 function as a simple limit switch and are not affected by the input terminal or group channel. - Mode 1: Outputs operating in Mode 1 are always enabled to turn on at their programmed setpoints.
 When the group input is activated, the group's position is preset to the group's preset value.
 The input is ignored until the group control position is reached.
 The input must transition from 0 to 1 after the group control position is reached. - Mode 2: Outputs operating in Mode 2 are disabled until the group input is activated, at which time the group's position is preset to the preset value.
 The outputs will be active until the group control position is reached.
 The input is ignored until the group control position is reached.
 The input must transition from 0 to 1 after the group control position is reached. - Mode 3: Outputs operating in Mode 3 can be active only when the group control input is active.
 The group channel On/Off points are not used in mode 3. - Mode 4: Outputs operating in Mode 4 will be active for one cycle only when the group's input transitions from 0 to 1 between the group channel's On and Off points.
 The cycle ends when either the group channel On or Off point is reached, at which point the outputs turn off. - Mode 5: Outputs operating in Mode 5 will be active for one cycle only when the group's input is active in the range between the group channel's On and Off points.
-The outputs will be active only when the encoder's shaft is turning, or if the first cycle input is active.
+The outputs will be active only when the resolver's shaft is turning, or if the first cycle input is active.
 The outputs will turn off after there is no change in position for either 504ms or 120ms, depending on how the tachometer response parameter is set.
-The cycle ends when either the group channel On or Off setpoint is reached, at which point the outputs turn off. - Mode 6: Outputs operating in Mode 6 are always enabled to turn on at their programmed setpoints.
-When encoder's Z input transitions from 0 to 1, the group's position is preset to the group's preset value.
-The marker pulse input is ignored until the group's position data has passed through the group on/off setpoint. - Mode 7: Mode 7 is similar to mode 5 except that the outputs will be disabled when the group's position data passes through zero in either direction of travel.
+The cycle ends when either the group channel On or Off setpoint is reached, at which point the outputs turn off. - Mode 6: Mode 6 is similar to mode 5 except that the outputs will be disabled when the group's position data rolls over to zero.